davidkel/provision-performance/Automated/README.md

   - run an ansible driven workload (how to setup workers and benchmark file)
   - collect the results from prometheus/caliper etc
 - reliability
+  - support state of absent to remove things as well
   - need to add retries for some things
   - need to improve the idempotency so if a re-run is done then it will work and not affect anything
 - other